Phase 2 of The AnchorPoint Method

 Cleanup work often goes beyond entering missing transactions.
 It requires restoring balance sheet integrity, correcting liability accounts, and repairing accounting workflows that have broken down over time.

-AnchorPoint specializes in comprehensive cleanup and system repair - not just transaction entry.
-Before any repair work begins, a Structured Diagnostic Review establishes exactly what is broken and why.
+AnchorPoint specializes in comprehensive cleanup and system repair, not just transaction entry.
+Before any repair work begins, a Structured Diagnostic Review establishes the actual condition of the system and the correct path forward.

 Catch-Up Issues